simondhalliday/model_simulations/README.md

 model_simulations
 =================

-economic models for introductory and intermediate economics courses.
+This is a large project where a colleague (Andrew Bray) and I are composing simulations of  economic models for introductory and intermediate economics courses.
 We hope to provide a variety of models both for 'mainstream' and 'heterodox' economics.

 Isoquant Model: